Only Murders In The Building Episode 6 Delivers A Clever New Perspective For Fans

 tv

-Dare I say, episode six is the most creative, beautifully shot, clever episode of Only Murders in the Building to date.
-The entire episode leans into the Hollywood motif that’s loomed over the entire season.
-From the second the episode started, the usual tone and shooting style of the mystery show was thrown out the window, or in this story’s case: the incinerator.
-After episode five’s dramatic, heart-stopping ending, this episode opens with an unsettling message from the Brothers sisters.
-The sisters reveal to the camera that they’ve been filming a documentary to coincide with the film production, and they preface the episode by letting the audience know that they will be viewing this inside look in today’s episode.
-They reveal that audiences will see a true account of the film production and the murder investigation from the perspective of several found footage tapes, hidden cameras, and surveillance footage.
+Dare I say, episode six is the most creative, beautifully shot, and clever episode of Only Murders in the Building to date.
+From the start, the usual tone and shooting style was thrown out the window, or in this story’s case, the incinerator.
+After the heart-stopping ending of episode five, this episode opens with an unsettling message from the directing duo known as the Brothers.
+They reveal to the audience that they have been filming a documentary alongside the film production and preface the episode by informing viewers that they will be watching this documentary footage.
+They explain that the documentary is composed of found footage tapes, hidden cameras, and surveillance footage.

-Following the introduction by the sisters, the story picks up mere seconds after the fateful gunshots that blasted at the end of the previous episode.
-The footage was shot from Howard’s video camera on behalf of the sisters.
-The bullets struck Paul Rudd’s Glenn Stubbins and Zack Galifianakis.
-Both men survived and luckily Oliver (Martin Short) was spared any bullets.
-However, given that both victims were dressed identically to Oliver, just like Sazz was for Charles (Steve Martin), it seems evident that this killer is after the podcast team.
-Mabel (Selena Gomez), Oliver, Charles, and Howard run to a cab to escape the killer with Howard recording it all.
-As they wait for the cab to get them home, the tone of the vehicle is chaos and confusion.
-They are convinced the Brothers sisters fired the gun.
-The only question is, why?
+After the jarring introduction, the story picks up seconds after the fateful gunshots that shocked audiences at the end of the previous episode.
+The footage, captured from Howard’s (Michael Cyril Creighton) video camera on behalf of the Brothers, shows the bullets striking Glenn Stubbins (Paul Rudd) and Zack Galifianakis.
+Both men survived, and luckily, Oliver (Martin Short) was spared from any bullets.
+However, since both victims were dressed identically to Oliver—just like Sazz (Jane Lynch) was for Charles (Steve Martin)—it’s evident that the killer is targeting the podcast team.
+Mabel (Selena Gomez), Oliver, Charles, dash into a cab to escape the killer, with Howard recording it all.
+The cab is filled chaos and confusion as they wait to get home.
+The team is convinced the Brothers fired the gun, but the only question is: why?

-Back at the Arconia, the gang begins to theorize all the possibilities, with Howard pledging to record every second of their lives just in case the killer succeeds in killing one of them.
-Da’Vine Joy Randolph’s Detective Williams struts into the apartment, and once again delivers perfect comedic relief and much needed exposition.
+Back at the Arconia, the gang begins theorizing about all the suspects, while Howard vows to record every second of their lives in case the killer succeeds in taking one of them out.
+Detective Williams (Da’Vine Joy Randolph) struts into the apartment, delivering perfect comedic relief along with much-needed exposition.
 She orders Howard to cut the cameras, which he does.
-The show then cleverly cuts to grainy hidden camera feeds that the characters are oblivious to, given that the Brothers sisters hid them throughout all their apartments.
-Williams reveals that all the “proof” Charles has to incriminate the Brothers sisters is purely circumstantial and she needs much more to create a warrant.
-Most importantly, she gifts Sazz’s remains to Charles and reveals that Dudenoff is back in the country cashing checks at a bodega in New York.
+The show cleverly cuts to grainy hidden camera feeds that the characters are oblivious to.
+Williams reveals that all the “proof” Charles has to incriminate the Brothers is purely circumstantial and she needs more concrete evidence to obtain a warrant.
+Most importantly, she gifts Sazz’s remains to Charles and discloses that Dudenoff is back in the country, cashing checks at a bodega in New York.

-We cut back to Howards video camera as Charles unpacks Sazz’s remains.
-The team travels to an emergency production meeting by Molly Shannon’s Bev Melon.
-She reveals Glenn and Zack are fine and the film won’t be in jeopardy.
-From security camera footage, we see Mabel learn from the screenwriter that the Brothers sisters have always made disturbing films, even as college film students.
-Oliver, Mabel, and Charles watch their student films for clues, where they shockingly find Stink Eye Joe, also known as Vince as a starring character in the most disturbing one.
+We cut back to Howard’s video camera as the team travels to an emergency production meeting by Bev Melon (Molly Shannon).
+She reveals Glenn and Galifianakis are fine and the film will not be jeopardized.
+From security camera footage, we see Mabel learn from the screenwriter that the Brothers have always made disturbing films, even as college students.
+Oliver, Mabel, and Charles then watch their student films for clues, where they shockingly discover Stink Eye Joe (Richard Kind) as a starring character in their most disturbing project.

 While a convenient plot point, this connection furthers the mystery along.
-The team questions Vince who finally gives more information about Dudenoff.
-Richard Kind and Kumail Nanjiani guest star in this episode as the wacky west wing tenants, and they deliver excellent information for the case.
-It turns out that Dudenoff was a film professor and the Brothers sisters were his students.
-Apparently the sisters idolized Dudenoff to a seemingly creepy level.
+The team questions Stink Eye Joe, who finally gives more information about Dudenoff.
+Kind and Kumail Nanjiani return as the wacky West Wing tenants, delivering excellent information for the case.
+They reveal that Dudenoff was a film professor and the Brothers were his students.
+They apparently idolized Dudenoff to a frightening degree.

-While the team waits for Williams to run the serial number on the extra joint, Charles proposes that they confront the Brothers sisters.
-The climactic scene of the episode cuts seamlessly between the sister’s super eight film cameras, Howard’s digital camera, and hilariously through Oliver’s faulty VHS.
-The sisters reveal that Dudenoff was their only supporter and he inspired them to make daring films.
-Right then, Williams texts Mabel that the joint belonged to Dudenoff.
-With this new information, the team knows that Dudenoff was also murdered.
-In a fit of despair, the sisters admit that they only signed on to direct the podcast film to get close to Dudenoff again since he lived in the same building, but they could never get in contact with him.
-Charles then discovers a case of small cameras, thus leading to the sisters admitting they’ve been filming them all this time.
+While the team waits for Williams to run the serial number on the extra joint, Charles suggests that they confront the Brothers.
+The climactic scene of the episode cuts seamlessly between the Brothers' Super 8 film cameras, Howard’s digital camera, and Oliver’s faulty VHS.
+The Brothers reveal that Dudenoff was their only supporter and that he inspired them to create daring films.
+Right then, Williams texts Mabel to inform her that the joint belonged to Dudenoff, revealing that he was also murdered.
+In a fit of despair, the Brothers admit that they only agreed to direct the podcast film to get close to Dudenoff again since he lived in the same building, but they were unable to get in contact with him.
+Charles then discovers a case of small cameras, thus leading to the Brothers admitting they have been filming the team.

-Determined to honor Dudenoff’s memory, the sisters vow to keep filming the mystery as a way to investigate his murder.
-The sisters follow the team to their respective apartments to remove all of their hidden cameras — but Charles finds a hidden camera that they claim is not theirs.
-Oliver, Mabel, and Charles simultaneously receive terrifying messages from Sazz’s number that they’re being watched with video footage of each of them.
-The murderer has been watching the podcasters this entire time.
-The final moments of the episode deliver a chilling tone as Mabel and the men rush out of the Arconia and take refuge in a getaway car.
-The Brothers sisters narrate the scene revealing that their behind the scenes documentary has become a found footage film that will help them solve Dudenoff’s murder.
+Determined to honor Dudenoff’s memory, the Brothers vow to keep filming the documentary as a way to investigate his murder.
+The Brothers follow the team to their apartments to remove all of their hidden cameras, but Charles finds a hidden camera that is not from them.
+Oliver, Mabel, and Charles simultaneously receive terrifying messages from Sazz’s phone number.
+The messages reveal that they are being watched with video footage of each of them.
+The final moments of the episode are chilling as the trio rushes out of the Arconia and drive away in a getaway car.

-With two murder victims and our trio on the run, the show has descended into chaos.
-The stakes have never been higher for the podcast team, as it’s become clear that someone wants them all dead.
-Let’s all hope that they can solve this case and make it out alive.
+With two murder victims and the trio on the run, the show has descended into utter chaos.
+The stakes have never been higher for the podcast team, as someone wants them dead.
+Let’s hope they can solve this case and make it out alive.

 Only Murders in the Building is streaming on Hulu with new episodes every Tuesday.